-Intuitively, we can think of P-manifolds as being "built" by gluing manifolds with boundary together along lower dimensional pieces.
+Intuitively, we can think of P-manifolds as compact spaces "built" by gluing manifolds with boundary together along lower dimensional pieces.
 Examples of P-manifolds include finite graphs and soap bubble clusters.
 Observe that compact manifolds can also be viewed as (non-thick) P-manifolds.
-Less trivial examples can be constructed more or less arbitrarily by finding families of manifolds with homeomorphic boundary and glueing them together along the boundary using arbitrary homeomorphisms.
-We now define the family of metrics we are interested in.
+Less trivial examples can be constructed more or less arbitrarily by finding families of manifolds with homeomorphic boundary and gluing them together along the boundary using arbitrary homeomorphisms.
+We emphasize that the spaces we are considering are compact (this will be important in our proofs).
+Let us now define the family of metrics we are interested in.

-Definition 1.2.
-A Riemannian metric on a 1-dimensional P-manifold (finite graph) is merely a length function on the edge set.
-A Riemannian metric on an n-dimensional P-manifold $X^n$ is obtained by first building a Riemannian metric on the $X{n-1}$ subspace, then picking, for each $W_i$ a Riemannian metric with totally geodesic boundary satisfying that the gluing map $\rho$ is an isometry.
-We say that a Riemannian metric on a P-manifold is hyperbolic if at each step, the metric on each $W_i$ is hyperbolic.
+Definition 1.2 A Riemannian metric on a 1-dimensional P-manifold (finite graph) is merely a length function on the edge set.
+A Riemannian metric on an n-dimensional P-manifold X^n is obtained by first building a Riemannian metric on the X{n-1} subspace, then picking, for each W_i a Riemannian metric with totally geodesic boundary satisfying that the gluing map ρ is an isometry.
+We say that a Riemannian metric on a P-manifold is hyperbolic if at each step, the metric on each W_i is hyperbolic.

-A hyperbolic P-manifold $X^n$ is automatically a locally CAT(-1) space (see Chapter II.11 in Bridson-Haefliger [BH]).
-Furthermore, the lower dimensional strata $X_i$ are totally geodesic subspaces of $X^n$ .
-In particular, the universal cover $\tilde{X}^n$ of a hyperbolic P-manifold $X^n$ is a CAT(-1) space (so is automatically $\delta$ -hyperbolic), and has a well-defined boundary at infinity $\partial^{\infty} \tilde{X}^n$ .
-Finally we note that the fundamental group $\pi_1(X_n)$ is a $\delta$ -hyperbolic group.
-We refer the reader to [BH] for background on CAT(-1) and $\delta$ -hyperbolic spaces.
+A hyperbolic P-manifold X^n is automatically a locally CAT(-1) space (see Chapter II.11 in Bridson-Haefliger [4]).
+Furthermore, the lower dimensional strata X_i are totally geodesic subspaces of X^n .
+In particular, the universal cover \tilde{X}^n of a hyperbolic P-manifold X^n is a CAT(-1) space (so is automatically δ -hyperbolic), and has a well-defined boundary at infinity $\partial^\infty \tilde{X}^n$.
+Finally we note that the fundamental group $\pi_1(X_n)$ acts cocompactly by isometries on the CAT(-1) space \tilde{X}^n , and hence is a δ -hyperbolic group.
+Note that this is precisely the reason why we require the P-manifolds to be compact (the fact that the fundamental group is δ -hyperbolic is crucial to our arguments).
+We refer the reader to [4] for background on CAT(-1) and δ -hyperbolic spaces.

-Definition 1.3.
-We say that an n-dimensional P-manifold $X^n$ is simple provided its codimension two strata is empty.
-In other words, the (n-1)-dimensional strata $X{n-1}$ consists of a disjoint union of (n-1)-dimensional manifolds.
-We further assume that for each chamber, the various boundary components get attached to distinct components of the codimension one strata.
+Definition 1.3 We say that an n-dimensional P-manifold X^n is simple provided its codimension two strata is empty.
+In other words, the (n-1)-dimensional strata X{n-1} consists of a disjoint union of (n-1)-dimensional manifolds.

 Examples of simple, thick, hyperbolic P-manifolds can easily be constructed via arithmetic techniques.
-The rigidity results contained in the papers [L1], [L2], [L3] can now be summarized in the following:
+The rigidity results contained in the papers [10-12] can now be summarized in the following:

-Theorem 1.4.
-Let $X^n$ be an n-dimensional, simple, thick, hyperbolic P-manifold.
+Theorem 1.4 Let X^n be an n-dimensional, simple, thick, hyperbolic P-manifold.
 Then we have:

-- if n = 2, then $X^n$ is topologically rigid. - if $n \geq 3$ , then $X^n$ is Mostow rigid. - if $n \geq 3$ , then $\pi_1(X^n)$ is quasi-isometrically rigid.
+- if n = 2, then X^n is topologically rigid.

+- if n > 3, then X^n is Mostow rigid.

+- if $n \geq 3$, then $\pi_1(X^n)$ is quasi-isometrically rigid.

-In particular, if $n \ge 2$ , the class of fundamental groups of n-dimensional, simple, thick, hyperbolic P-manifolds exhibits diagram rigidity.
+In particular, if $n \ge 2$, the class of fundamental groups of n-dimensional, simple, thick, hyperbolic P-manifolds exhibits diagram rigidity.